“What is a vector image! I don’t know what this is. Do I have one of those? Do I need one?”

 #3: Vector files do not lose quality.
 Jpg and other pixel based files will loose file data every time they are opened and saved.

 For the everyday user, vector graphics are something you will rarely use if you don’t have the software to open them (such as Adobe products and QuarkXPress).
 Most people will refer to vector graphics as an .eps file.
 They may also us a .ai extension for Illustrator files or .svg for website applications.
 While you may not ever personally use these files, or even have the programs to open them, it is very important NOT to delete your vector image files.
 If you ever plan on having graphic design work done or want your logo placed on promotional items you will be asked for vector graphics files.

 “So what if I don’t have a vector version of my logo?”

 Get in touch with the original designer of your logo to find out if a vector version of your logo was ever produced and request a copy of it.
 If there is no vector version available, often they can be recreated from a raster graphic, depending on its complexity and quality.
-It’s important to have and then keep a brand identity kit for your organization that contains this version of your logo among many other things.
+It’s important to have a brand identity kit for your organization that contains this version of your logo among many other things.

 “Do I always need a vector file if I’m having design work done?”